-The workshop will take place in the Holiday Inn Express in Frankfurt.
+The workshop will take place in the Trip Inn Hotel in Frankfurt.
 The workshop will start every day from 2 PM until 7 PM.

 The workshop setting is highly interactive and includes real-life data applications on R and Matlab.
 The workshop content is designed to meet all levels of proficiency, accordingly no prior knowledge of R, Matlab and Wavelets are needed.
 However, a basic knowledge of statistical and econometric methods is required.